 Regarding Emma, none of the SA programs perform as well on Emma as they do on the two TrustPilot validation sets.
-A few reasons might be the cause for this difference in performance.
-First, the TrustPilot reviews are filtered so only the polarities, 1-, 2-, 4-, and 5-star reviews are included, whereas the middle 20% of the sentences of Emma are not filtered out.
-The sentiment scores of these middle cases are more minute and subtle and thus more difficult to correctly classify and some might not even be suited for binary classification, e.g. if the sentiment is neutral.
-Secondly, the sentences in Emma display a more complex and context dependent usage of language not necessarily having an obvious positive or negative sentiment as opposed to the TrustPilot reviews, where the context is given, i.e. people write about their experiences with a product often explicitly positively or negatively.
-This can be said to better reflect real-world situations.
+The reason for this difference might be that the sentences in Emma display a more complex and context dependent usage of language not necessarily having an obvious positive or negative sentiment as opposed to the TrustPilot reviews, where the context is given, i.e. people write about their experiences with a product often explicitly positively or negatively.
+Emma can be said to better reflect real-world situations.

 The biggest limitation of Emma is its size.
 In order to ensure optimal validity of Emma, the validation set needs a larger corpus of annotated sentences and a larger number of annotators per sentence.
 Increasing the number of sentences will ensure that the SA programs validated with Emma will be tested on a wider variety of the Danish language.
 Increasing the number of ratings per sentence will ensure higher validity of the ratings the sentences have received.